-Devon & Cornwall Police has charged 15 more people over alleged offences relating to three learning disability care homes in Devon, bringing the total number charged in the case to 22.
+Devon and Cornwall Police has charged 15 more people over alleged offences relating to three learning disability care homes in Devon, bringing the total number charged in the case to 22.

 All of the charges relate to allegations surrounding the treatment of 11 residents at 3 care homes run by Atlas Project Team Ltd (Veilstone, Gatooma and Teignmead) in Devon between January 1, 2010 and December 31, 2011.
 All the homes have since closed.

 The following 15 people appeared at Exeter Magistrates Court on October 28.
 All 15 were summoned to court today as part of Operation Baddeck and have now been charged with the offences below.

 •Sarah Eke, aged 40; Aaron Jones, aged 32; Alison Palmer, aged 41 and Dawn Bond, aged 46, all from Holsworthy and all charged with false imprisonment

 •James Lawson, aged 39 from Bideford – charged with false imprisonment and ill treatment

 •Natasha Stapleton, aged 40 from Torrington – charged with false imprisonment

 •Simon Beechey, aged 38; Julie Barlow, aged 50 and Lisa Pluckrose, all from Bideford and all charged with false imprisonment

 •Chloe Massey-Caines, aged 25 from Bristol – charged with false imprisonment

 •Mark Pilbrow, aged 35 from Barnstaple – charged with false imprisonment